Join us for Worship on Sundays

 Brown Memorial does not have a parking lot but ample street parking is available surrounding the church and parking/shuttle service is provided to and from nearby Mt.
 Royal Elementary School.
 Get directions and more information about parking/shuttle service.

-Restrooms are located just off the Assembly Room, accessible by the door to the left of the pulpit.
+All Gender restrooms are located just off the Assembly Room, accessible by the door to the left of the pulpit.

 Accessibility